1Password/scim-examples/beta/README.md

   - Describe anything that may still need to be implemented (e.g., Google Workspace support, certain vertical scaling, etc).
   - Call out any specific tests or scenarios that you would like the reviewer to focus on.
 - Update README.md at the root of the repository
-  - Add the deployment method to the list of beta deployments in [`README.md`](../README.md#beta-deployment) in the following format:
+  - Add the deployment method to the list of beta deployments in [`README.md`](../README.md#beta-deployment) of the repository root in the following format:
   `- ✨ **NEW** [Deployment Name](/beta/deployment-name)`
 - If you are a 1Password employee, assign reviewers from the Solutions Architect or AOP developer teams.
   - If you are a community member, a 1Password employee will review your PR when time and resources permit.